 The ingenious guitar-hero of the Poison and Mr Big, Richie Kotzen travels through the worlds of metal and rock'n'roll, glam and jazz with his virtuoso guitar-play supported by his powerful band.
+Support act will be by the Swiss contemporary blues rock band, The Konincs.

 Richie Kotzen (USA)